AFSOC’s second summit tackles how to instill mission command

 |0

-This work, AFSOC’s second summit tackles how to instill mission command [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFSOC’s second summit tackles how to instill mission command, by 2nd Lt.
+Cassandra Saphore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT